-As of June 30, 2013, the Company had 3.95% Senior Notes due 2022 (the "Notes") outstanding with a principal balance of \$600,000.
-The Notes were issued at a discount to yield 3.97% and have been reflected net of the unamortized discount in the accompanying condensed consolidated balance sheet.
-The Notes mature on September 15, 2022 and bear interest at 3.95%, payable semi-annually in arrears on March 15 and September 15, which commenced on March 15, 2013.
+As of September 30, 2013, the Company's outstanding Senior Notes had a principal balance of \$600,000.
+The Senior Notes were issued at a discount to yield 3.97% and have been reflected net of the unamortized discount in the accompanying condensed consolidated balance sheet.
+The Senior Notes mature on September 15, 2022 and bear interest at 3.95%, payable semi-annually in arrears on March 15 and September 15, which commenced on March 15, 2013.